15 November, 2023

 - PO Box: By renting a PO box, you can use the post office's address to register your business and receive mail.
 You can rent a PO box outside the city you live in, so you can benefit from choosing a well-established business area.
 However, you'll have to actually go to the post office to pick up your business mail — or pay a hefty delivery fee.
 If that doesn't appeal to you, then move on to the PO box alternatives.

 - Use Somebody Else's Address: This is recommended if you'd like to keep your address private.
-Of course, you'll have to get the permission of the other person!
+Of course, you'll have to get the other person's permission.
 Consider using the address of the person who is managing your corporation tax.

 The Hoxton Mix Solution